 Lifetime VPNs operate on unsustainable business models, and many of them go bankrupt.
 When that happens, you get unreliable performance and customer service after you've paid for your subscription.

 Technology is constantly changing, so not being able to invest in upgrading and updating its features, the VPN service will quickly become outdated and undependable.
-So, the VPN you bought to access Netflix US or any other site can suddenly stop working due to the inability to keep up with the streaming platforms’ robust VPN-blocking technologies.
+Streaming services like Netflix, Prime Video, Hulu, BBC iPlayer, and more invest a lot in being able to detect and block VPNs.
+So, the VPN that advertised it would let you stream securely from anywhere can suddenly stop working if it doesn’t have the resources to keep up.

 When the company starts to struggle financially, it can’t provide good customer support either, so when you make a complaint, you probably won’t receive a reply.
 In the end, the business has already pocketed your money when you paid for its lifetime subscription and thus has no further reason to keep you happy.